pwillard/Journeyman/manuscript/Section 2.md

 It will include package information, such as case style which on this part is the JEDEC standard case TO-18 which is a small metal can enclosure.
 The JEDEC name translates to Transistor Outline Package style number 18 which itself has special characteristics for heat dissipation.

 In a tabular section, it will include the electrical characteristics of the part such as voltage ratings, current ratings and temperature characteristics.
-In the case of the 2N2222A, we see that the part can "switch" up to 50 volts and supply up to 800 milliamps at the collector pin via the emitter pin.
+In the case of the 2N2222A, we see that the part can "switch" up to 50 Volts and supply up to 800 milliamps at the collector pin via the emitter pin.

 Additional information in the data sheet will provide information such as DC Current gain (Hfe) sometimes called "beta" which in this case is pretty much between 100 and 300 depending on emitter current being roughly 200mA and the base current of around 15ma.